MT-CTF/capturetheflag/mods/pvp/sniper_rifles/README.md

 # Sniper Rifles

-This mod adds sniper rifles which behave like over-powered rifles, with the addition of the ability to scope in using the `Z` key.
+This mod adds sniper rifles which behave like over-powered rifles, with the addition of the ability to toggle scoping using RMB (by default).

 ## Licenses